Christian Arroyo Player Props: Red Sox vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is No. 1 in MLB with a collective 9.6 strikeouts per nine innings.

-- The White Sox have the 24th-ranked team ERA across all league pitching staffs (4.56).
+- The White Sox have a 4.52 team ERA that ranks 24th across all MLB pitching staffs.

-- White Sox pitchers combine to surrender the fifth-most home runs in baseball (103 total, 1.4 per game).
+- White Sox pitchers combine to give up 104 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- In his last appearance on Saturday, the right-hander went five innings against the Seattle Mariners, allowing two earned runs while surrendering eight hits.
+- The righty last pitched on Sunday against the Seattle Mariners, when he went seven innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.